 Two pairs of differential line receivers are the inputs for the serial data stream.
 INA± or INB± can be selected with the A/B input.
 INA± is selected with A/B HIGH and INB± is selected with A/B LOW.
-The threshold of A/B is compatible with the ECL 100K signals from PECL fiber optic interface modules.
-TTL logic elements can be used to select the A or B inputs by adding a resistor pull-up to the TTL driver connected to A/B. The differential threshold of INA± and INB± will accommodate wire interconnect with filtering losses or transmission line attenuation greater than 20 db (V{DIF} ≥ 50 mv) or can be directly connected to fiber optic interface modules (any ECL logic family, not limited to ECL 100K).
+The threshold of A/B is compatible with the ECL 100K signals from PECL fiber-optic interface modules or active equalizers.
+TTL logic elements can be used to select the A or B inputs by adding a resistor pull-up to the TTL driver connected to A/B. The differential threshold of INA± and INB± will accommodate wire interconnect with filtering losses or transmission line attenuation greater than 20 dB (VDIF $\geq$ 50 mV) or can be directly connected to FL 100K).
 The common mode tolerance will accommodate a wide range of signal termination voltages.
-The highest HIGH input that can be tolerated is $V{IN} = V{CC}$, and the lowest LOW input that can be interpreted correctly is V{IN} = GND+2.0V.
+The highest HIGH input that can be tolerated is $V{\rm IN}$ = $V{CC},$ and the lowest LOW input that can be interpreted correctly is $V{\rm IN}$ = GND+2.0V.